 - Remove the clamps of the stem connector (A26) and the ring nut (A8) from the actuator. - 4.
-Slide the ring nut over the plug stem. - 5.
-Place the actuator onto the valve bonnet (2) and secure it with the ring nut. - 6.
-Connect the signal pressure.
-See section 8. - Continue following the instructions described under 'Mounting the external anti-rotation fixture' in the associated valve documentation from the point where the stem (9) is threaded upwards until the head of the stem rests on the extended actuator stem.

-Align and fasten the travel indicator scale as described in the 'Mounting the actuator onto the valve' section in the associated valve documentation.
+Slide the ring nut over the plug stem. - Place the actuator onto the valve bonnet (2) and secure it with the ring nut. - 6.
+Connect the signal pressure (see Chapter 5.2.2). - Continue following the instructions described under 'Mounting the external anti-rotation fixture' in the associated valve documentation from the point where the stem (9) is threaded upwards until the head of the stem rests on the extended actuator stem. - 8.
+Align and fasten the travel indicator scale as described in the 'Mounting the actuator onto the valve' chapter in the associated valve documentation.